Posted on September 27, 2013 by Paul Hammond

 Whether your focus is on adding new communications features, reducing costs or saving the environment, choosing hosted phone systems that use advanced VoIP features results in clear benefits for both Mother Nature and for your business.
 With a potential for reduced expenses and higher productivity, you’ve got nothing to lose.

-You may control costs, but did you know that a VoIP phone system can be a powerful tool for improving your small business’s bottom line?
-Here are four ways a VoIP phone system can help you cut down on company expenses.
+You may control costs, but did you know that a VoIP phone system >can be a powerful tool for improving your small business’s bottom line?
+Here are four ways a VoIP phone system can help you slash expenses with your telephone system.

 - Call recording – Many VoIP phone systems offer a call recording feature, which allows you to record your phone calls and conversations and save them for later use.
 It can be an important learning tool for improving employee performance and increasing conversion rates.
 You can identify exactly what it takes to make prospects become paying customers.